CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 120 | $ loss= 0.8 \cdot \frac{1}{120} = 0.006\bar{6} $
 56 | $ loss= 0.8 \cdot \frac{1}{56} = 0.01428 $

-So, if you would spend 7 days arrested for a serious crime (worst inactivity scenario I know of), you would get:
+So, if you spend 7 days arrested for a serious crime (worst inactivity scenario I know of), you would get:

 |`maxDays`|Losses per day|Actual days of gains lost| Percent to next level lost
 --|--|--|---